thor314/blog/content/about/_index.md

 ## Some posts I'm proud of include:
 - [a walkthrough of a Distributed Key Generation Scheme from the 1990s](https://thork.net/posts/2022_4_21_dkg/)
 - [an experiment measuring my effectiveness as a programmer, varying implementation techniques](https://thork.net/posts/20211015_how_effective_prototyping_euler50/)
-- [my analysis of illusions around Human Rights](https://thork.net/posts/2020_four_floundering_eras_of_human_rights/), originally conceived as an essay for an undergraduate class

 ## My attention points are currently directed at:
 - Writing for [Uncloak](uncloak.org), a fledgling cryptography wiki, aiming to increase the accessibility of cryptography engineering, zero knowledge, and distributed systems.